Chimney Flashing and Repair

 The next step is to grind out all the mortar joints needed to secure the counter flashing.
 We then wrap the chimney securely with an ice and water shield leak barrier.
 The shingles are then step flashed around the sides and back of the chimney using a single piece of aluminum step flashing for each shingle.
 Lead counter flashing is installed and all joints are mortared.

 Make sure to ask questions to avoid headaches.
-And never let the low ball roofer convince you tar is ok; It’s not, it will cost you in the long run!
+Never let the low ball roofer convince you tar is ok.
+It’s not and it will cost you in the long run!